 As one of my favorite authors claims, the lower can be understood in terms of the high, but the high can only be deformed by understanding it via the low.
 The low is free to be low in the presence of the high.
 The high is warped by the view from the low.

 Science is yet another language that helps us describe the world in which we live.
-The sweet perfume of science (consumer products, ex.) seduced us into thinking that everything is quantifiable and/or reproducible in a petri dish.
-If it can’t be replicated within the framework of the scientific language then it cannot exist to science.
+The sweet perfume of science (consumer products, ex.) seduced us into thinking that everything worth while is quantifiable and/or reproducible in a Petri dish.
+If it can’t be replicated within the framework of the scientific language then it cannot exist to science or, at least, science can’t knowing talk about it.
 Education/philosophy becomes the handmaiden of all things quantifiable.
 This particular part of education overshadows the rest (ex.
-There is no formula for morals, yet a scientist must morally pursue his field, no?!
-Or do we applaud immoral scientists in absolute terms?
+There is no formula for morals, yet a scientist must make moral decisions in his field (ex.
+Just because we can create designer babies/nuclear weapons/bring extinct animals back to life, does that mean we should?)
 Science is subject to morality without being about to speak about morality in its own language).

 In essence, the kids who got F’s in “wisdom” are now teaching the class.